mnooner256/pyqrcode/docs/glossary.rst

    module
    data module
-        A square dot on a QR Code.
+        A square dot on a QR code.
 Generally, only the "black" dots count.
 The "white" squares are considered part of the background.

+   quiet zone
+        An empty area around the QR code.
+The area is the background module in color.
+According to the standard this area should be four modules wide.

    QR code
    Quick Response code
         A two dimensional barcode developed by Denso Wave.